Jyoti Prakash Saha

 • We have plans to post notes containing the details of those sessions.

-• These notes may also serve as a reference to anyone who would like to provide guidance to students, but may not have enough time to organize the relevant questions across the topics and sub-topics.
+• These notes may also be helpful to the students, who would like to prepare and would like to have the relevant questions organized across the topics and sub-topics.

 I am enthusiastic about math/math olympiads and/or teaching math to high schoolers.
 How may I contribute?